Apple has been warned against entering the car manufacturing industry by the former CEO of one of America’s largest auto makers.

 “I think somebody is kind of trying to cough up a hairball here,” Akerson told Bloomberg.

 “If I were an Apple shareholder, I wouldn’t be very happy.
-I would be highly suspect of the long-term prospect of getting into a low-margin, heavy-manufacturing.

 “Look at the margins of an iPhone versus a car,” he added.
 “I’d rather have the margins associated with the phone and produce [them].”